Rule of Law - Democracy and Human Rights

 Democracy is one of the universal core values and principles of the United Nations.
 Respect for human rights and fundamental freedoms and the principle of holding periodic and genuine elections by universal suffrage are essential elements of democracy.
 These values are embodied in the Universal Declaration of Human Rights and further developed in the International Covenant on Civil and Political Rights which enshrines a host of political rights and civil liberties underpinning meaningful democracies.

-The Rule of Law and Democracy Unit stands as OHCHR focal point for democracy activities.
-The Unit works to develop concepts and operational strategies to enhance democracy and provide guidance and support to democratic institutions through technical cooperation activities and partnership with the relevant parts of the UN, notably the UN Democracy Fund, the Department of Political Affairs and the newly established UN Working Group on Democracy.
-Legal and expert advice are provided as required to OHCHR field operations on relevant issues such as respect for participatory rights in the context of free and fair elections, draft legislation on national referenda and training activities.
+The Rule of Law and Democracy Section stands as OHCHR focal point for democracy activities.
+The Section works to develop concepts and operational strategies to enhance democracy and provide guidance and support to democratic institutions through technical cooperation activities and partnership with the relevant parts of the UN, notably the UN Democracy Fund, the Department of Political Affairs and the UN Working Group on Democracy.
+Legal and expert advice are provided as required to OHCHR field operations and headquarters on relevant issues such as respect for participatory rights in the context of free and fair elections, draft legislation and training activities.

-The former Commission on Human Rights adopted several landmark resolutions.
+The former Commission on Human Rights adopted several landmark resolutions regarding democracy.
 In 2000, the Commission recommended a host of legislative, institutional and practical measures to consolidate democracy (resolution 2000/47).
 In 2002, the Commission defined the essential elements of democracy in resolution 2002/46.

 Cooperation with Parliaments

-The primary focus of the current programme is placed on empowering the legislatures to exercise their legislative and oversight responsibilities in a manner conducive to an effective enjoyment and protection of rights and freedoms.
+The primary focus of the Section’s work with Parliaments is placed on empowering the legislatures to exercise their legislative and oversight responsibilities in a manner conducive to an effective enjoyment and protection of all human rights and freedoms.

 OHCHR also ensures the follow-up to the General Assembly resolutions on the “Universal realization of the right of peoples to self‑determination”; and regular input to relevant Secretary-General reports to the General Assembly on democracy related subjects: